 With banks and financial services firms looking to capitalise on positive economic conditions, many are keen to secure a flexible workforce, creating opportunities for specialists in contract and interim roles.

-“Confidence has risen among financial services firms and many are keen to take on staff to make the most of increasing investment activity,” added Marcus Blackburn.
+“Confidence has risen among financial services firms and many are keen to take on staff to make the most of increasing investment activity,” added Janine.

 “These businesses are aware of the current fluid nature of the economic landscape, and as such are keen to secure a workforce which can be flexible to meet their changing needs.”